roman-milk/roman-milk.github.io/miranda-and-geraldine.md

  She watched the tentative touching of lips.
 Feebie's full luscious lips touched and pulled away from pet-girls open mouth.
 Another anxious press of lips found their tongues lightly flickering together.
 Soon the nervous embrace became established, looking permanent, with fervent kisses mirroring the faces, peck for peck.

  Heavy breaths whispered between them as they devoured each others tongues, lips, noses, chins, eyes, and throat.
 Tongues flickered over each others faces as they became desperately passionate in a tight embrace.
-Report_Story #2